intellectronica/skillz/README.md

 - `skill`: the slug derived from the skill `name`.
 - `task`: echo of the task that triggered the tool call.
 - `metadata`: name, description, license (if provided), allowed tools, and any extra front-matter fields.
 - `resources`: metadata entries describing every file shipped with the skill.
-Each entry includes the absolute `path`, a `relative_path` within the skill directory, and a deterministic `resource://skillz/{slug}/…` `uri` that can be fetched via `ctx.read_resource`.
+Each entry includes the absolute `path`, a `relative_path` within the skill directory, a deterministic `resource://skillz/{slug}/…` `uri` that can be fetched via `ctx.read_resource`, and a boolean `runnable` hint that marks which assets can be executed.
 - `instructions`: the Markdown body from `SKILL.md`.
 - `usage`: a convenience block containing a suggested MCP prompt, integration guidance, and script execution instructions.
-The `script_execution.available_resources` list now begins with the `resource://` URIs (followed by absolute paths for backwards compatibility).
+The `script_execution.available_scripts` list calls out runnable helpers (relative paths, absolute paths, and URIs) while `script_execution.available_resources` continues to return all URIs followed by absolute paths for backwards compatibility.

+Script invocations reject non-runnable files with a helpful error that points back to the corresponding `ctx.read_resource` URI so agents learn to read those resources instead of treating them like executables.

 Provide `script` to run a helper program bundled with the skill.
 The optional `script_payload` mapping supports: